-- If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible. - Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
+- ^{10.13.} If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible. - Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
 Staff should feel able to check the progress of a case with the DSL so that they can reassure themselves the child is safe and their welfare is being considered.
-If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school's escalation process. - If a child's situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider a re-referral. - 8.15.
-If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
-DSLs may request support with this via the Education Safeguarding Service.
+If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school's escalation process. - ^{10.15.} If a child's situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider a re-referral. - 10.16.
+If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following: